resident ballot on high road west

 - Any resident whose principal home is on the estate and who has been on Haringey Council’s housing register for at least one year prior to the date the Landlord Offer is published, irrespective of their current tenure

-Residents living in temporary accommodation and private rented sector tenants are not eligible to vote, unless they have been on the local authority housing register for one year or more prior to the date the Landlord Offer is published (regardless of how long they have lived on the estate).
+Residents living in temporary accommodation and private rented sector tenants are eligible to vote provided that they have been on the local authority housing register for one year or more prior to the date the Landlord Offer is published (regardless of how long they have lived on the estate).

 The eligibility criteria is as stated in the Mayor of London's guidance on ballots.
 Read the guidance here (external link)